Geometry-Aware Generation of Adversarial Point Clouds: Towards Generation of Adversarial Surface Shapes

+We apply the above procedure to all $\{ \bm{p}_t' \in \mathcal{P}_t' \}$, and have the updated adversarial point cloud $\mathcal{P}_{t+1}' = \{ \bm{p}_{t+1}' \}$.
+The final result is obtained as $\mathcal{P}' = \mathcal{P}_T'$, given a total of $T$ iterations.
+We term the new method that optimizes the objective (\ref{eq:GeoAdvObjP}) via iterative normal projection as $Geo_{+}A^3$-IterNormPro.
+The method can be intuitively thought as deforming the underlying surface in a local contraction or expansion manner.
+Given the geometry-aware objective (\ref{eq:GeoP}) that promotes smooth and uniform distribution of surface points, $Geo_{+}A^3$-IterNormPro is expected to produce less perceptible adversarial results whose adversarial effects come more from shape deformations.

-\textbf{Practical Implementation and Physical Attack -} Practically, we employ screened Poisson surface reconstruction \cite{kazhdan2013screened} to reconstruct a surface mesh $\mathcal{S}'$ from a given $\mathcal{P}'$, and use a strategy of farthest point sampling {\cite{PointNetPP}} to re-sample a $\mathcal{Q}'$ from the reconstructed $\mathcal{S}'$.
+\textbf{Practical Implementation and Physical Attack ---} Practically, we employ Points2Surf reconstruction \cite{erler2020points2surf} to reconstruct a surface mesh $\mathcal{S}'$ from a given $\mathcal{P}'$, and uniformly sampling points $\mathcal{Q}'$ on the surface of the mesh $\mathcal{S}'$ with probability proportional to the face area as that in {\cite{PointNetPP}}.
 For physical attack, we do 3D printing using $\mathcal{S}'$ and then scan the printed object to obtain $\mathcal{Q}'$.
 The respectively obtained $\mathcal{Q}'$ is used for evaluation of attack performance.